pragmatias/documentation/content/en/blog/technique/opensuse_tips.md

 ## File system btrfs

-If **btrfs-cleaner** use 100% of your CPU and freeze your computer, you can stop it with the command : `sudo btrfs quota disable /`
+- If **btrfs-cleaner** use 100% of your CPU and freeze your computer, you can stop it with the command : `sudo btrfs quota disable /`
+- To disable the btrfs service (if you don't use the filesystem) : `systemctl disable btrfsmaintenance-refresh`

+## Service chrony

+To disable chrony service startup : `systemctl disable chrony-wait`

 ## Sound service (Pulseaudio)